pnp/blog/content/post/how-to-generate-request-files-link-in-sharepoint-with-power-automate-for-anonymous-users-to-upload-files-in-specified-folders/index.md

 ---
-title: "How to Generate “Request Files” link in SharePoint with Power Automate for Anonymous Users to upload files in specified folders"
+title: "How to Generate Request Files link in SharePoint with Power Automate for Anonymous Users to upload files in specified folders"
-date: 2024-01-23T016:30:00-08:00
+date: 2024-02-12T00:00:00-00:00
 author: "Arash Aghajani"
 githubname: ArashAghajani
 categories: ["Community post"]